24-HOUR DRONE 2023

 A sound artist, organist and composer based in Japan, whose artistic practice centers on the exploration, manipulation and presentation of sounds commonly found within nature, including the use of air, water and even the echolocation of bats.
 The crux of his performances is his hand-built pipe organ based on the traditional Japanese musical concept of GAGAKU, a slow and elegant form of classical music found in the 7th century.

-Led by composer, drummer, DJ, producer and musical polymath Evan Shornstein who has recorded music that organically brings together intricate chamber-pop arrangements, post-techno electronic textures, and a love of Black Atlantic polyrhythms.
-Most recently Photay collaborated with Tanzanian gogo musician Msafiri Zawose and the prolific California-based musician Carlos Niño.
+Photay is the alias of 29-year-old Woodstock, NY-based composer, drummer, DJ, producer and musical polymath Evan Shornstein.
+As Photay, he has recorded a quartet of albums that organically bring together intricate chamber-pop arrangements, post-techno electronic textures, and a love of Black Atlantic polyrhythms.
+Photay has made an album under the name WEMA (Swahili for “kindness” and “benevolence”), a multicultural celebration of rhythm and folkways with Tanzanian gogo musician Msafiri Zawose.
+Photay’s music is built on positive intentions.
+Truly.

 A Pulitzer Prize–winning composer, performer, and installation artist from Fort Defiance, Navajo Nation.
 As a solo artist, collaborator, and a member of Postcommodity from 2009 to 2018, Chacon has exhibited, performed, or had works performed all over the world.
 Since 2004, he has mentored more than three hundred Native high school composers in writing new string quartets for the Native American Composer Apprentice Project (NACAP).